NSLS-II-BMM/XAS_Workshops/docs/October2023.rst

 :EXAFS analysis II:

-   The problem with the FeS\ :sub:`2` example from the previous day is that it is analysis of a crystalline material, thus it is obvious how to approach the analysis problem starting with crystal data.
+   The FeS\ :sub:`2` example from the previous day might seem a bit too simple.
+It involves analysis of a crystalline material, thus the path through the analysis obviously starts with crystal data.
-   In these lectures, Bruce presented some thoughts about how to start EXAFS analysis on more complex materials.
+   In these two lectures, some ideas are presented about how to perform EXAFS analysis on more complex materials.

    + Presenter: `Bruce Ravel <https://www.bnl.gov/staff/bravel>`__
    + EXAFS and non-crystalline materials: :download:`noxtal.pdf <_static/October2023/noxtal.pdf>`